noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			const registration = await navigator.serviceWorker.register('/sw.js');

-		})()

-	}

-  // Independent of the registration, let's also display
-  // information about whether the current page is controlled
-  // by an existing service worker, and when that
+		})();

-  // controller changes.
+		// controller === the controlling sw

-  // First, do a one-off check if there's currently a
-  // service worker in control.
 		if (navigator.serviceWorker.controller) {
-    console.log('This page is currently controlled by:', navigator.serviceWorker.controller);
+			// your business logic here
+			// if you need to interact with the current sw
 		}

 		// Then, register a handler to detect when a new or
-  // updated service worker takes control. navigator.serviceWorker.oncontrollerchange = function() {
+		// updated service worker takes control.
-    console.log('This page is now controlled by:', navigator.serviceWorker.controller);
-  };
+		navigator.serviceWorker.oncontrollerchange = () => {
+			// your business logic here
+			// if you need to do shit when a new sw claims this page };
-} else {
+	} else console.log('fuck your browser')
-  console.log('Service workers are not supported.');
   }

   // registration